verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] I'm dancing with penury
 - [ ] I'm not entirely myself
 - [ ] I fear I must forego the pleasure
+- [ ] I find my every thought returning to you